 Broadly speaking, a security interest can only secure one main obligation and its ancillary obligations.
-If two different main obligations need to be secured, two different guarantees must be created.
-Spanish law does not provide for a so-called "universal guarantee" over all the debtor's assets, although there are exceptions, for instance floating mortgages.
-Nor does it generally provide for the creation of a "floating" or "adjustable" lien or encumbrance.
+If two different main obligations need to be secured, two different security instruments must be created.
+Spanish law does not provide for a so-called "universal security" over all the debtor's assets, although there are exceptions, such as floating mortgages (hipotecas flotantes).
+Nor does it generally provide for the creation of a "floating" or "adjustable" charge.